overminder/kitchen-sink/plt-and-algo/partial-eval/readings/PEaAPG.md

   + I don't completely understand this, need to read again
-- **Offline vs Online**: Online PEs use the concrete values computed during specialization to make further decisions, while offline PEs make decisions (e.g. BTA and compressions) before the specialization.
+- **Offline vs Online**: Online PEs use the concrete values computed during specialization to make further decisions, while offline PEs make decisions (e.g. BTA and compression) before the specialization.

 Specializing `mix` itself to make a compiler
 - BTA on mix: manually done to show the reasoning (a more friendly way is to let user provide BTA annotation)
 - Resulting residual program is structured roughly the same way as the interpreter
+- The `division` variable needs to be static to get good result on self-application.

 Binding-time improvement
-- Re-structure part of the the program to surface more static variables.
+- Re-structure part of the program to surface more static variables.
-- *The Trick*: If a function takes a dynamic yet finite input, its return value can indeed by static.
+- **The Trick**: If a function takes a dynamic yet finite input, its return value can indeed by static.

+Granularity of BTA
+- **Uniform**: All `pp` share the same division.
+- **Pointwise**: Takes control flow into consideration, so the resulting BTA is a map from `pp` to division.
+- For imperative languages, the global store can contain dead static variables.
+This leads to superfluous specializations.
+Need to do liveness analysis and reclassify dead static vars as dynamic.
+- **Polyvariant**: Each pp can be reached different and have different division, so the resulting BTA is a map from `pp` to set of divisions.

+4.10 contains a size and time comparison for all PE combinations on this language.